 Tension-free vaginal tape (TVT) is a surgical procedure to help control stress incontinence.
-It is also know as trans vaginal tape or sling suspension surgery.
+It is also known as trans vaginal tape or sling suspension surgery.
 Stress incontinence is urine leakage that happens when you laugh, cough, sneeze, lift things, or exercise.
 TVT sling surgery helps close your urethra and bladder neck preventing further leakage.
 The bladder neck connects to the urethra, which carries urine from the bladder to the outside.

 If you have stress incontinence, there are a range of options including bladder training, Kegel exercises (Pelvic Floor exercises) medications and some other options that should be considered before surgery.